numpex/numpex.github.io/content/en/_index.md

     subtitle: "From PhDs to Research Fellows."

     text: |-
       We will have a large number of openings, starting from September 2023, with the possibility of earlier dates.
-Each Target Project will publish calls for candidates.
+Each targeted project will publish calls for candidates.
       - ExaMA
       - ExaSoft
       - ExaDoST